CoderDennis/decorum/notes.md

 - [x] Simple history replay should be easy to test.

-- [ ] Hanlde getting to the end of prng history. `next/1` can return an `:error` tuple and that needs to bubble up.
-Or change it to `next!/1` and raise a history empty exception?
+- [x] Hanlde getting to the end of prng history.
+Change `next/1` to `next!/1` and raise EmptyHistoryError.

 - [ ] When validating a shrunken history need to distinguish between running out of numbers and no longer failing the test.
 Should be easy to write a test for this.
 What is the process of rerunning the test and trying further shrinking?
 It actually seems similar to genetic algorithms.
 For a given test, this shouldn’t need to be parallelized.

-- [ ] Remove `prng` parameter from `check_all` because we need a new one for each test run.
+- [x] Remove `prng` parameter from `check_all` because we need a new one for each test run.
 Or make it optional.

-- [ ] Catch errors raised by `body_fn` so we can capture PRNG history and enter shrinking cycle.
-Also raise our own exception type that has good debug output.
+- [x] Catch errors raised by `body_fn` so we can capture PRNG history and enter shrinking cycle.

+- [ ] Raise our own exception type that has good debug output.

-- [ ] Get end to end with shrinking working with single integer generator.
+- [x] Get end to end with shrinking working with single integer generator.

 - [ ] Add `list_of` with shrinking on a list of integers.
 Use "list is sorted" as the property which should shrink to `[1,0]`.